 - Is the Machu Picchu entrance fee included in the price?

-- Is the hike up Huayna Picchu or Machu Picchu Mountain included in the tour (and if not, is it an option)?
+- Is Huayna Picchu or Machu Picchu Mountain included in the tour (and if not, is it an option)?

-- Time spent at the site (three to four hours is standard)
+- How much time is spent at the site (three to four hours is standard)?

-- When you book and pay are you guaranteed to go?
+- When you book and pay are you guaranteed to go (only require 2 person to trek)?

-- How many people are in each group?
+- How many people are in each group (less than 10 ideal)?

 - What equipment does the agency provide (sleeping bags, tents, stoves, etc)?